Advice > Software engineering

 Y

-You can adapt these emails to your situation, but we recommend you follow a similar structure and hit the following key points:
+You can adapt these emails to your situation or write your own.
+Either way, we recommend you follow a similar structure and hit the following key points:

 If your skill set is in high demand, or if you’ve done extremely well in the interviews, then your Amazon recruiter might reply with an improved offer immediately.
 But in a lot of cases, they’ll actually object to your request without taking it to the compensation team.